Nimo

 Important points to keep in mind

-Damp blue litmus paper turns red then bleaches white in the presence of chlorine.
+Damp blue litmus paper turns red then bleaches white in chlorine's presence.

 Moisture is essential: dry paper does not show the initial red change.

-Hydrolysis (Cl2 + H2O ⇌ HCl + HClO) causes the acid effect; HClO causes bleaching.
+Hydrolysis (Cl2 + H2O ⇌ HCl + HClO) causes the acid effect; HClO leads to bleaching.

-Low chlorine concentrations give slow or faint changes.
+Low chlorine concentrations can give slow or faint changes.

-Other oxidising gases can bleach dyes and cause false positives.
+Other oxidizing gases can bleach dyes, leading to false positives.

-Work in a fume cupboard or well-ventilated area because chlorine is toxic.
+Conduct tests in a fume cupboard or well-ventilated area due to chlorine's toxicity.

-Avoid direct breathing from the test apparatus; hold indicator paper at a safe distance.
+Avoid direct inhalation from the test apparatus; hold indicator paper at a safe distance.

-Visible greenish-yellow colour supports identification but is unreliable at low concentrations.
+Visible greenish-yellow color supports identification but is typically unclear at low concentrations.

-Contaminated or pre-acidified paper can obscure the initial colour change.
+Contamination or pre-acidified paper can hide the initial color change.

-Record both the sequence and timing of observations for accurate identification.
+Record both the sequence and timing of changes for accurate identification.

 Built with v0